mstomar698/bp/README.md

 > - Search for books by title, author, genre, etc.
 > - Get details of books like author, genre, description, etc.
-> - Make collections of books you like.
+> - Apply easy filter for better sorting and pagination.
 > - Proper personal spaces for users.
 > - Easy to use and understand.
 > - Responsive and device friendly.